heavy-duty/nft-as-a-wallet/README.md

 # NFTs as Wallets

 This decentralized application (dApp) was built using the `create-solana-dapp` framework with the React, Vite, and TypeScript legacy template.
 This repository demonstrates how Metaplex Core NFTs can be transformed into fully functional wallets capable of receiving and sending SOL and SPL fungible tokens.
-By leveraging the asset signer and execute functions, each NFT becomes a wallet, allowing users to connect their Solana wallet, view their Core NFTs in a list, click to see detailed NFT information, and perform asset management operations directly through the NFT.
+By leveraging the asset signer and execute functions provided by the Metaplex Umi SDK, each NFT becomes a wallet, allowing users to connect their Solana wallet, view their Core NFTs in a list, click to see detailed NFT information, and perform asset management operations directly through the NFT.

 ## Features